AdobeDocs/experience-manager-65.en/help/mobile/phonegap-add-analytics-to-apps.md

 ## Prerequisties {#prerequisties}

 AEM Mobile requires an Adobe Analytics account to collect and report tracking data in your app.
-As part of the the configuration the AEM *Administrator* will first need to :
+As part oftheconfiguration the AEM *Administrator* will first need to :

 * Setup an Adobe Analytics account and create a report suite for your application in Mobile Services.
 * Configure an AMS Cloud Service in Adobe Experience Manager (AEM).